microsoft/muzic/copilot/README.md

 ## Features

-- Accessibility: Music Copilot dynamically selects the most appropriate methods for each music-related task.
+- Accessibility: Music Pilot dynamically selects the most appropriate methods for each music-related task.
-- Unity: Music Copilot unifies a wide array of tools into a single system, incorporating Huggingface models, GitHub projects, and Web APIs.
+- Unity: Music Pilot unifies a wide array of tools into a single system, incorporating Huggingface models, GitHub projects, and Web APIs.
-- Modularity: Music Copilot offers high modularity, allowing users to effortlessly enhance its capabilities by integrating new functions.
+- Modularity: Music Pilot offers high modularity, allowing users to effortlessly enhance its capabilities by integrating new functions.

 ## Installation